 In the real world snowflakes or snow crystals (the proper scientific name) are beautiful works of nature.
-Although each one has six arms, no two snowflakes will ever be alike!
+Although each one has six arms, no two snowflakes will ever be alike.
 The crafting world is no different.
-You will find literally thousands of ways to make crafty snowflakes.
-The following article has 17 nifty projects to inspire you!Continue to 2 of 18 below.
+You will find thousands of ways to make crafty paper snowflakes.
+The following article has nifty projects to inspire you.

 Snowflake Themed Table Setting

-You don't have to spend a ton of money to make your holiday table beautiful!
-Place a large white cut paper snowflake under a clear glass dinner plate, and you have instant holiday decor.
+You don't have to spend a ton of money to make your holiday table beautiful.
+Place a large white cut paper snowflake under a transparent glass dinner plate, and you have instant holiday decor.
 Top your place setting with a napkin adorned with paper snowflake ring.
-The look is elegant is and festive but easy on the budget!
-We all love that!Continue to 3 of 18 below.
+The look is elegant is and festive but easy on the budget.
+We all love that!Continue to 2 of 15 below.

 Paper Snowflake Window Curtain

-Paper tube crafts have been around for quite some time, but we never tire of them!
+Paper tube crafts have been around for quite some time, but we never tire of them.
 Paper crafts from recycled paper towel and toilet paper rolls are thrifty to make and can yield surprisingly good results.
-You can make some gorgeous holiday snowflakes for pennies, letting you have more of your money to spend on crafting supplies!
-We love it!
+You can make some gorgeous holiday snowflakes for pennies, letting you have more of your money to spend on crafting supplies.

 Giant Paper Snowflakes

 Who says paper snowflakes have to be small?.
-Make fabulous giant sized paper snowflakes to decorate your walls.
-All you need is some butcher paper and a plan!
-The author of this tutorial says that these snowflakes can be intricately designed and cut because you have more space to work with extra large sized sheets of butcher paper.
-These decorated walls will still be enjoyed in your home even after the holiday season is over!Continue to 6 of 18 below.
+Make fabulous giant-sized paper snowflakes to decorate your walls.
+All you need is some butcher paper and a plan.
+The author of this tutorial says that these snowflakes can be intricately designed and cut because you have more space to work with extra large-sized sheets of butcher paper.
+These decorated walls will still be enjoyed in your home even after the holiday season is over.Continue to 5 of 15 below.

 Paper and Glitter Glue Snowflake Suncatcher

 Suncatchers are always beautiful, but stained glass projects are a bit too advanced for younger children.
 Make some copycat suncatchers from chipboard and glitter glue.
-Make this lovely holiday craft with your kids when they are on Christmas break from school and boredom has set in.
+Make this lovely holiday craft with your kids when they are on Christmas break from school and boredom has joined your household.
 The snowflakes will look so cute hanging from a window in your home.
-You will want to keep them on display even after the holiday season is over!Continue to 8 of 18 below.
+You will want to keep them on display even after the holiday season is over.

 Snowflake Gift Tags